apondlife/apondlife.github.io/README.md

 $ ./pond init
 ```

-this will install any required dependencies, namely `deno`.
+this will check for and try to install any required dependencies, namely `node`.

 > `init` is idempotent and should be safe to run multiple times.